eyedeekay/sam-forwarder/README.md

 in a different repo though.
 This is looking a little cluttered.

 TLS configuration is experimental.

-I'm eventually going to make the manager implement net.Conn.
-This won't be exposed in the default application probably though, but rather as a library.

 ## Stuff that's using it: